George Bernard Shaw (1856-1950), Playwright

 Artist associated with 8 portraits

-Playwright; one of the literary giants of the modern period, whose writings span a vast spectrum of subjects and ideas; an active Fabian socialist, Shaw's influence was felt in politics and society at large; during the eighties and nineties he wrote important musical and dramatic criticism, introduced the British public to the work of Ibsen, and wrote some of his best plays.
-Successful seasons at the Royal Court Theatre (1904-7) established Shaw's reputation and many of his plays, including Majora Barbara (1905) and Pygmalion (1914) later reached wider audiences as popular films.
+The foremost playwright of his generation; also a noted critic of the arts, socialist and member of the Fabian Society.
+Shaw's influence was felt widely in politics and society.
+During his early career he wrote important musical and dramatic criticism, introduced the British public to the work of Ibsen and wrote some of his best plays.
+Successful seasons at the Royal Court Theatre (1904-7) established his reputation, and many of his plays, notably Major Barbara (1905) and Pygmalion (1914), later achieved popularity as films.
 He was awarded the Nobel Prize for Literature in 1925.

 by George Bernard Shaw